 The Company has designated its cash as held-for-trading, which is measured at fair value.
 Fair value estimates of financial assets and liabilities are made at the statement of financial position date, based on relevant market information and information about the financial instrument.
 These estimates involve uncertainties and are subjective in nature.
 Other financial instruments included in current assets are classified as loans and receivables, which are measured at amortized costs.
-Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.
-As at December 31, 2023, the carrying and fair value amounts of the Company's financial instruments were the same.
+Accounts payable and accrued liabilities and the convertible debenture are classified as other financial liabilities, which are measured at amortized cost.
+As at March 31, 2024, the carrying and fair value amounts of the Company's financial instruments were the same.